edeso/site-ffkbuu/README.md

-# site-ffkbucgn
+# site-ffkbuk

-Gluon Site Config Directory for Hood Umland
+Gluon Site Config Directory for Hood Köln

-Check Branches for different Gluon Releases.

-To build a KBU Release use the corresponding version tag of ff-kbu/gluon
+To use to build a KBU Release use the tagged branch that corresponds to the gluon version.